Claw & Blossom is a quarterly online literary magazine of poems and short prose.

 Also: cells that seed and grow and flutter and bloom and then sometimes get randomly hit by lightning or trampled by reindeer and thus turned into oodles of food for very-very tiny beasts.

 Of course there’s always weather.
 Rivers and glaciers and bogs.
 Brine, coral, dirt.
 Rocks….
-By golly, only you can know what you need to say.
-Write about what moves you to heartbreak or outrage or hysterical laughter, and send it our way!
+If you have written about something that moves you to heartbreak or outrage or breathless laughter, send it our way.

 C.B.
 Auder is inordinately fond of bugs, birds, beasts, blooms, and banana peels.
 Their stories, poems, and artwork have been published in various magazines including: Atlas + Alice, Longleaf Review, Pidgeonholes, OCCULUM, Unbroken, Storm Cellar Quarterly, Cleaver Magazine, A cappella Zoo, and elsewhere.
 Find Aud at https://audercb.wordpress.com/ or on Twitter @cb_auder